greatroboticslab/HumanoidRobotTrainingData/README.md

 	python scripts/generate_captions.py --start <start_index> --end <end_index>

 The captions will be stored alonside frames in the raw frames folders from the videos in the video_processing folder.

+### Generating Segments / Masks

+After the frames are generated, you can also generate masks or segments from the frames, seperating the image into similar areas, almost like object detection.
+Go to the segmentation_baseline/sam1_baseline/scripts/ folder and run:

+	conda activate sam
+	module load cuda/12.4.0
+	module load gcc/13.2.1-p20240113
+	python segment.py

+The frames will be seperated into folders in the contained output/ folder in folders named after the video id.

 ## Workflow of the Project